AtomDB/pyatomdb/pyatomdb/docs/index.rst

 ------------
 PyAtomDB can be installed from pypi, using the simple ``pip install pyatomdb`` command.

 For PyAtomDB to be useful, it requires access to a range of AtomDB database files (these are all `FITS <fits.gsfc.nasa.gov>`_ files).
-The database has two broad types of files, emissivity files and fundamental atomic data files (APED, the Astrophysical Plasma Emission Database).
+The database has two broad types of files, emissivity files (APEC) and fundamental atomic data files (APED, the Astrophysical Plasma Emission Database).

 The emissivity files are needed for things such as producing spectra.
 The APED files are underlying atomic data and are not strictly needed for creating a spectrum, but can be useful for getting later information out.